My Opinionated Git Conventions

 ,dev

-(or whatever you call your default branch) into your feature branches. - Instead, update your feature branch by rebasing it off of the base branch.
+(or whatever you call your default branch) into feature branches. - Instead, when you need to update a feature branch, use

 - Do not merge

-- Merges are only acceptable for finishing / merging feature branch Pull Requests.
+- Merges are only acceptable for merging feature branch pull requests.

-- Only use squash merging when merging pull requests.
+- Only use squash merging when merging feature branch pull requests.

 Pull Requests

-- Pull Requests (PRs) should be small and, as much as possible, follow the Single Responsibility Principle (a single purpose per PR).
+- Pull Requests (PRs) should be small and, as much as is reasonable, follow the Single Responsibility Principle (a single purpose per PR).

 - Handle lots of small PRs by chaining them together.